The Triumph of BTS

 “When we wrote those songs, and those messages, of course, it wasn’t from some knowledge or awareness of the education system in the United States or anywhere else,” says RM.
 “We were teenagers at that time.
 There were things we were able to say, from what we felt and from our experiences about the unreasonableness of school, or the uncertainties and the fears and anxieties that teens have.
 And a common thought and a common emotion resonated with youth, not just in Korea, but in the United States, and the West.”

 BTS’ full name, Bangtan Sonyeondan, translates to “Bulletproof Boy Scouts,” and the idea, roughly, was that they would be friends and protectors of youth, on an almost spiritual level.
 (Later, they declared that BTS also stood for “Beyond the Scene.”)
-“I didn’t want them to be false idols,” Si-hyuk once said.
+“I didn’t want them to be false idols,” Bang once said.
 “I wanted to create a BTS that could become a close friend.”

 In December, BTS had another Number One U.S. hit with “Life Goes On,” a wistful ballad that stands as the definitive pop response to the pandemic year.
 But because the lyrics are almost entirely in Korean, the song received virtually no play on U.S. radio; its chart position came from streaming and purchases, and the obvious demand wasn’t enough for radio to reconsider.
 RM, for one, is still hopeful that particular wall will shatter.
 “If they feel it, I think they will change,” he says.
 “The barriers are still breaking down.
 It keeps going on and on.”